 Tequila Fortaleza

 Tequila enthusiasts rave about this agave release.
 As former bartender Ryan Wainwright (and now drinks brand ambassador) told us a few years back: “The flavors that come out of this tequila are the most interesting and ‘dirty.’
 It could be the tahona-ground agave, but it’s most likely that the distillers ferment the agave in wood tanks, lending it to flavors like olive brine, citrus peel and fresh herbs.
 And I love the handwritten batch numbers on the back of every bottle.
 I suggest you taste different batches and find differences in each one.”
-So, start drinking.
+You can read more of Fortaleza, the Pappy of the tequila world, here.

 Partida